 - SENCO Training

 FRUK complies with all UK requirements in respect of qualifications and staffing ratios as set out by Ofsted.
 However we improve certain Government requirements and have a policy of a staffing ratio of one adult to 5 children between the ages of 3 and 7 years old.
 Where children are using any tools, there is a strict 1:1 ratio.

 Baba is a qualified Forest School Leader and Arborist with a passion for outdoor learning and the environment.
 He has experience working with a wide variety of learners from nurseries, schools, charities and colleges.
 He loves woodlands, working with young people and watching his son explore natural spaces.
-Baba is also a qualified NVQ level 3 Early Years Educator.
+Baba is also a qualified NVQ Level 3 Early Years Educator.

-Silvia is a native Italian speaker & qualified Early Years Practitioner & Forest School Leader.
+Silvia is a native Italian speaker & qualified Early Years Practitioner & Level 3 Forest School Leader.
 She has experience working with children of different ages, social and cultural backgrounds.
 With children who have English as a second language and Special Education Needs children too.
-She strongly believex in the benefit that every child can achieve by exploring and enjoying the natural environment and the potential of outdoor learning for children’s development.
+She strongly believes in the benefit that every child can achieve by exploring and enjoying the natural environment and the potential of outdoor learning for children’s development.

 We are always looking for amazing staff with relevant qualifications and experience to join our team who wish to work in a unique setting and love being outdoors.